encoredev/encore/docs/platform/deploy/preview-environments.md

 Encore Cloud, and Encore managed environments on AWS and GCP, can be provisioned using [Neon](/docs/platform/infrastructure/neon) as the database provider.

 Neon is a serverless postgres provider that supports [database branches](https://neon.tech/docs/introduction/branching), which are similar to branches in git.
 Branches enable you to automatically seed your Preview Environments with test data by branching off a populated database, e.g. the database in a staging environment.

-To configure which branch to use for PR environments, head to Encore's Cloud Dashboard > (Select your app) > App Settings > Preview Environments and select the environment with the database you want to branch from.
+To configure which branch to use for PR environments, head to the [Encore Cloud dashboard](https://app.encore.cloud) > (Select your app) > App Settings > Preview Environments and select the environment with the database you want to branch from.
 Hit save and you're all done.

 Keep in mind that you can only branch from environments that use Neon as the database provider; this is the default for Encore Cloud environments, but is a configurable option when creating AWS and GCP environments.